angular/angular/aio/content/guide/cli-builder.md

 The official name of our builder is now ` @example/copy-file:copy`.
 The first part of this is the package name (resolved using node resolution), and the second part is the builder name (resolved using the `builders.json` file).

-Using one of our `options` is very straightforward, we did this in the previous section when we accessed `options.source` and `options.destination`.
+Using one of our `options` is very straightforward.
+You did this in the previous section when you accessed `options.source` and `options.destination`.

 <code-example
   path="cli-builder/src/my-builder.ts"